7 Most Colourful Cities in the World

 Legend has it that it was the fishermen who painted the first houses so they would recognize their house from the water.
 Today, the colour must be approved by the government first to keep them all in line.

-If you’re short on time in Venice, check out our post on How to Visit Venice in One Day – The Perfect Itinerary
+If you’re short on time in Venice, check out our perfect itinerary for how to visit Venice in one day.

 7. Wroclaw, in Poland